sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-landing-page/index.md

 works", "Terms of use", and so on, or even create a simple blog.
 In this tutorial, we will only work on your Landing page.

-All your content pages can be modified under **Build → Content → Pages**.
+All your content pages can be modified under **Content → Pages**.
 Once in Pages, Go to your landing page card and click on **“Edit content.”** ![Edit content image](./editcontent.png)